paulgoehring/pki_go/README.md

 # TODO:
 Design Certificates, maybe as JWT <br>
 Make Client Side request new Certificate when old one expires. <br>
+Make data structure for requests and response with id etcc.. <br>
 When finished create container with Ego for marblerun: Manifests, Env etc<br> Adjust URLs for kubernetes Cluster <br>